Estevan riot: Resolution

 After a meeting with Royal Commission Counsel, members of both parties signed the following agreement:We, the mine operators and employees in conference at the court-house Estevan, this sixth day of October, 1931, hereby agree that the mines be opened immediately and the men return to work on following conditions, viz.:(1) That this be considered a temporary arrangement pending the findings of the Wylie Royal Commission and the possible drafting of a working agreement between the operators and the men.(2) That committees of employees for each mine be a recognized organization in each mine.(3) That the provisions of the Mines Act be observed in relation to check-weighers.(4) That all water in the roadways and working face be removed by the company and that such places be kept as dry as possible.(5) That the terms of any schedule or agreement finally reached between the operators and the men be made retroactive to the date of re-commencement of work by them.(6) That there shall be no victimization or discrimination against men on account of the strike, particularly in reference to men on the payrolls as at September 7 last.(7) That contract men be employed on an eight-hour basis, face to face, and the company men work nine hours a day.(8) That because of working conditions in the various mines. the removal of slack and questions of overweight be left to negotiations between the operators and the committees of employees.

 Legacy

 The event is still controversial in Estevan.
 The three striking miners killed have the inscription "murdered by RCMP" on their headstone, and locals still alternately erase and restore those words.
 The Saskatchewan Federation of Labour has created a plaque to memorialize the strikers.

 Popular culture

 The riot was depicted in the controversial movie Prairie Giant: the Tommy Douglas Story in which Tommy Douglas is falsely portrayed to be present.
 Also, James Garfield Gardiner is portrayed as then being premier of Saskatchewan, but it was really James Thomas Milton Anderson.

-The riot was depicted by James Keeleghan in the title track of the Small Rebellions album in 1990.
+The riot was depicted by James Keelaghan in the title track of his 1990 album Small Rebellions.